Monitoring Linux resource usage with Wazuh

 Wazuh dashboard

 1. Re-index your data.
 To use this technique, we will copy the data from the original index to a new index with updated schema definitions.
-Click on the upper-left menu icon and navigate to Management -> Dev Tools to access the console.
+Select the top left menu ☰ and navigate to Index Management -> Dev Tools to access the console.
 We use this console to run the necessary queries to re-index the existing data.

 GET _cat/indices